sahilratnani/Xor-AthocDemo/README.md

 ### Solution
 This demo app shows the Regsitration screen on launch with a menu to select from Phone or Email and textfield to enter the selected data.
-The text field data get validated before being verified and shows the error message if invalid Technical details of this solution is provided below in `Project Details`
+The text field data get validated before being verified and shows the error message if invalid.
+Post verification success user data is stored in database for welcome screen that shows the user data fetched from local database on next launch of app.

+Technical details of this solution is provided below in `Project Details`

 ## Requirements